 The doctor is stunned by such stupid words.

 Let’s examine, shall we?
 Magical Hat…‘s visual appeal has aged better than Decap Attack.
 Cartoony innocence rarely goes out of style, whereas trying-too-hard always has an expiration date (Chuck D. Head is a grotesque thing that could only have been created – and accepted – during the “Goosebumps” decade).
 However, Decap Attack does have more balanced difficulty and a stronger soundtrack that takes full advantage of the Genesis’ chunky synths.
 Each game has excellent level design that encourages repeat playthroughs and good controls that, while slippery, forego most of the awkward inertia-based physics of their predecessors.

 Decap Attack‘s makeover was a mistake.

 For Americans/Europeans who aren’t able to experience Magical Hat, take heart.
 Decap Attack sure isn’t pretty or charming, but hot tots, is it satisfying.
 Rare is the title where I hate the main character, hate the art style and overall feel of the game, yet still walk away impressed.
 Y’all need to get on this if you haven’t already.
-It’s one of the most fulfilling platformers on the Genesis.
+So far, it’s one of the most enjoyable platformers on the Genesis.